Skip to content

 Dosage: 3 times daily

 Characteristics: An immunosuppressant that inhibits the calcineurin pathway in T cells.
-Concomitant use with anti-allergic eye drops and steroid eye drops enables steroid tapering1, 9).
+When used in combination with anti-allergic and steroid eye drops, it allows gradual tapering of steroids 1, 9).
 Effective for limbal VKC.
 Onset of effect is somewhat delayed.

 Tacrolimus Eye Drops